Pappus of Alexandria: Book VII

 Chasles's citation of Pappus was repeated by Wilhelm Blaschke and Dirk Struik.
 In Cambridge, England, John J. Milne gave readers the benefit of his reading of Pappus.
 In 1985 Alexander Jones wrote his thesis at Brown University on the subject.
 A revised form of his translation and commentary was published by Springer-Verlag the following year.
 Jones succeeds in showing how Pappus manipulated the complete quadrangle, used the relation of projective harmonic conjugates, and displayed an awareness of cross-ratios of points and lines.
 Furthermore, the concept of pole and polar is revealed as a lemma in Book VII.

 Book VIII

-Lastly, Book VIII principally treats mechanics, the properties of the center of gravity, and some mechanical powers.
+Book VIII principally treats mechanics, the properties of the center of gravity, and some mechanical powers.
 Interspersed are some propositions on pure geometry.
 Proposition 14 shows how to draw an ellipse through five given points, and Prop.
 15 gives a simple construction for the axes of an ellipse when a pair of conjugate diameters are given.